Mildlywilde/xstate-battle/README.md

 - [ ] Child Machine modeling the player
 - [ ] Child Machine modeling the enemy
 - [ ] Add actions beside attack
-- [ ] Try using xstate/test to test the app
+- [ ] Try using xstate/test for testing